Finite Element Exterior Calculus for Evolution Problems: Introduction

 and hyperbolic equations such as the wave equation,

 The exterior calculus framework treats $\Delta$ as $(d+\delta)^2$, where $d$ is the exterior derivative operator and $\delta$ its adjoint.
 The incorporation of the time derivative operation $\p_t$ into this framework, however, has not been previously considered.
 To remedy this, we develop the most natural extension of FEEC theory to evolution problems: a generalization of the semi-discrete method often called the `method of lines.'
 This approach involves the discretization of the spatial part of the differential operator, leaving the time variable continuous.
 It can be viewed as introducing a time parameter into the discrete (Hilbert) spaces that have been developed for elliptic problems.
-These parametrized Hilbert spaces are particular kinds of {\em Bochner spaces} and we will review work by Renardy and Rogers~\cite{RR2004} that makes obvious the well-posedness of the problems we consider.
-Moreover, the accompanying Bochner space norms, when coupled with FEEC notation for Hilbert complexes, provide a clear and consistent notation for bounding errors in mixed methods accumulated over a finite time interval.
+The FEEC terminology provides a clear and consistent notation for bounding errors in mixed methods accumulated over a finite time interval.

 We note that there is another approach to solving evolution problems with finite elements, namely using a complete discretization of space-time.
 This tactic allows for the dynamical change of the underlying discrete approximation spaces in both space and time.
 Such an approach gives rise to space-time adaptivity, and is potentially the most flexible and powerful approach to the numerical treatment of parabolic and hyperbolic evolution problems.
 This approach, which we will consider in a second article, is most naturally formulated using geometric calculus, a well-studied mathematical structure for time-dependent problems.
-In the current article, we focus on extending FEEC to semi-discrete methods using Bochner norm estimates for the method-of-lines approach.
+In the current article, we focus on extending FEEC to semi-discrete methods using time-parameterized Banach (i.e.\ Bochner) space norm estimates for the method-of-lines approach.